1Caxz/iProgressHUD/README.md

 # How to Use

-## Simple Usage
+## Quick Usage
-You can use simple usage with default setting.
+You can use quick usage with default setting.
 ```swift
 import iProgressHUD